-Twenty-four-hour-a-week internships in organizations, such as the Department of Justice, White House, Congress, Associated Press, Library of Congress, Christian Legal Society, Samaritan Ministries, Heritage Foundation, and the Smithsonian Institute, give students hands-on experience.
+Part-time internships in organizations, such as the Department of Justice, White House, Congress, Associated Press, Library of Congress, Christian Legal Society, Samaritan Ministries, Heritage Foundation, and the Smithsonian Institute, give students hands-on experience.
 Program advisors attempt to place students according to their interests.

 Students must have completed two full years of college and have at least a 2.75 GPA to qualify for the program.
 Each semester the American Studies Program accepts a total of 40 students.
-Students are required to attend all Messiah-run pre-departure orientation sessions (Health & Safety and Growing Globally) the semester before studying abroad as well as half-day reentry retreat upon returning to campus the following semester.
+Students are required to attend all Messiah-run pre-departure orientation sessions (Health & Safety and Growing Globally) the semester before studying off-campus as well as half-day reentry retreat upon returning to campus the following semester.

 Participation in this program does not meet cross-cultural requirements.